Last modified: May 02, 2019 | Previous Versions

 16. Limitation of Liability.

 16.1 Limitation on Indirect Liability.
-TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE PARTIES AND GOOGLE’S LICENSORS, WILL NOT BE LIABLE UNDER THIS AGREEMENT FOR LOST REVENUES OR PROFITS (WHETHER DIRECT OR INDIRECT), INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES, EVEN IF THE PARTY OR LICENSOR, AS APPLICABLE, KNEW OR SHOULD HAVE KNOWN THAT SUCH DAMAGES WERE POSSIBLE AND EVEN IF DIRECT DAMAGES DO NOT SATISFY A REMEDY.
+TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE PARTIES AND GOOGLE’S LICENSORS, WILL NOT BE LIABLE UNDER THIS AGREEMENT FOR LOST REVENUES OR PROFITS (WHETHER DIRECT OR INDIRECT), SAVINGS, GOODWILL, INDIRECT, SPECIAL, INCIDENTAL, CONSEQUENTIAL, EXEMPLARY, OR PUNITIVE DAMAGES, EVEN IF THE PARTY OR LICENSOR, AS APPLICABLE, KNEW OR SHOULD HAVE KNOWN THAT SUCH DAMAGES WERE POSSIBLE AND EVEN IF DIRECT DAMAGES DO NOT SATISFY A REMEDY.

 16.2 Limitation on Amount of Liability.
 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE PARTIES AND GOOGLE’S LICENSORS, MAY NOT BE HELD LIABLE UNDER THIS AGREEMENT FOR MORE THAN THE AMOUNT PAID BY CUSTOMER TO GOOGLE UNDER THIS AGREEMENT DURING THE TWELVE MONTHS BEFORE THE EVENT GIVING RISE TO LIABILITY.